The Emergence of the Big Bang Theory

 - Therefore, the universe had a cause

-The argument is intriguing and logically tight, but there are still some holes we can poke in it.
-I think there’s room to refine and improve the argument, but first, let’s break it down and look at each step more closely.
+The argument is logically tight, but there’s room to refine and improve it.
+First, let’s break it down and look at each step more closely.

 Following this logic, it’s perfectly natural to approach extraordinary claims, like miracles, with a healthy dose of scepticism.
 However, there’s a glaring inconsistency if a sceptic dismisses something like the virgin birth of the son of God as implausible, yet readily accepts the idea of the virgin birth of the universe.
-Even if the notion of divine creation seems far-fetched to some, the alternative—an uncaused beginning of everything—is arguably more taxing on the rational imagination.
+Even if the notion of divine creation seems far-fetched to some, an uncaused beginning of everything is arguably more taxing on the rational imagination.

 Premise Two: The Universe Began to Exist